humanlayer/humanlayer/docs/readme.md

 ### Contact Channels

-FunctionLayer defines the concept of a Contact Channel, which is a way to route agent requests to the right person or group of people.
+HumanLayer defines the concept of a Contact Channel, which is a way to route agent requests to the right person or group of people.
 Some example contact channels might be:

 - "A Slack channel with the AI Engineering team"
 - "A DM with the head of marketing"